Oottyppattanam

-Oottyppattanam is a 1992 Malayalam-language comedy drama film directed by Haridas and starring Jayaram, Siddique, Jagathy Sreekumar, Easwari Rao, Narendra Prasad, Jayabharathi and Anju in pivotal roles.
+Oottyppattanam (Ootty Town) is a 1992 Malayalam-language comedy drama film directed by Haridas and starring Jayaram, Siddique, Jagathy Sreekumar, Easwari Rao, Narendra Prasad, Jayabharathi and Anju in pivotal roles.

 Plot

 Prince Rajasekharan is without an heir and decides to adopt a brave man from a royal family to inherit his property.
 He faces many challenges when several people turn up wanting to be adopted.